PaulSamways/site/articles/case-of-mistaken-encoding.md

 Unfortunately at some point, things will go pear shaped, you will pass some text through a component of your system and all of a sudden your accented e will turn into &#195;&#169;.
-When this happens, you can either chock it down to corruption or recognize it for what it is, a simple case of mistaken encoding.
+When this happens, you can either put it down to corruption or recognize it for what it is, a simple case of mistaken encoding.

 Since UTF-8 is the most widely used encoding, and also the one that will